ayanaw21/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/README.md

 # LibraryProject

 This is the initial Django project for the Introduction to Django task.
-The project was created using `django-admin startproject LibraryProject` and serves as the foundation for learning Django development.
+The project was created using `django-admin startproject LibraryProject` and serves as the foundation for learning Django developmengt.

 ## Project Structure
 - `manage.py`: Command-line utility for interacting with the Django project.